Novvss/Novvss/README.md

 # SKIBIDITOILET69
 ## Skib / jasper / ezra / novus

-he / any . transmasc genderqueer . bi .
+he / it . transmasc genderqueer . bi .
 15 . audhd anxiety

-idm what u call me, he is preferred
+do not use they/them on me. my pronouns are he/it and nothing else! thank you

+Anything past this point is content mainly for ponytown only! i am inactive on github otherwise.

 typically w2i. ill whisper at first interaction but past that I like whispering and public chat. its ur choice!